Amsterdam to Dubrovnik (AMS–DBV) — Airlines, Schedules & Connections

 AMS to DBV Flight Duration and Schedule

-Nonstop flight time from AMS to DBV ranges from 2 hours 20 minutes to 2 hours 25 minutes.
+Nonstop flight time from AMS to DBV is about 2 hours 23 minutes gate to gate.
 The route covers a distance of 920 miles (1,480 km).
 There are approximately 14 weekly flights outbound and 14 return, totaling 28 flights per week in both directions.

 Connecting Options and Alternatives

-38 one-stop connections are available, with the fastest taking approximately 4 hours via SPU.
+1-stop connecting options are also available, commonly via Zagreb Franjo Tuđman, Frankfurt Main and Vienna.
 Two-stop connections are also available via intermediate hubs.
-Nearby alternative airports include Rotterdam (RTM).
+Nearby alternative airports include Rotterdam (RTM), Weeze (NRN) and Zaventem (BRU).